Developmental Psychology is a fascinating field of study that investigates the

 -

-The story of Genie (1970) : Genie, a young girl who faced severe
+The story of Genie (1970) : Genie, a young girl who faced severe social

-developmental psychology, particularly in understanding essential
+psychology, particularly in understanding essential phases of language

-interactions for cognitive development and emotional growth
+development and emotional growth (Curtiss,1977).

 -

-The Marshmallow Experiment (1972): Walter Mischelโs renowned study
+The Marshmallow Experiment (1972): Walter Mischel’s renowned study

-on delayed gratification had children deciding between a small
+on delayed gratification had children deciding between a small immediate

-later.
-The research demonstrated the applications of developmental
+demonstrated the applications of developmental psychology, linking

-psychology, linking self-discipline to future achievement and
+self-discipline to future achievement and underscoring how decisions made

-physical, emotional, cognitive, and social dimensions of
+during early life influence the physical, emotional, cognitive, and social

 Applications of Developmental Psychology

-Developmental psychology is applicable in different domains,
+Developmental psychology is applicable in different domains, illustrating the

-illustrating the applications of developmental psychology across
+applications of developmental psychology across different fields:

 -